EpiphanySoft/oo/docs/Mixins.md

 ### Behind The Curtain

-In order to achieve the above simplicity of using `super.foo()` and having that call reach both the proper super class as well as `MyMixin`, the `@junction` decorator inserts the junction method in the class prototype chain between `MyDerived` and `MyClass`.
-This extra link in the prototype chain is added by the first `@junction` method only (all other junctions reuse it).
+In order to achieve the `super.foo()` simplicity above, the `@junction` decorator inserts the junction method in the class prototype chain between `MyDerived` and `MyClass`.
+This extra link in the prototype chain is added only by the first `@junction` method (all other method junctions reuse it).

 <a name="_chains">